 INTRODUCTION The world's largest reflecting radio telescope has been put into operation in the Soviet Union.

-INTRODUCTION The world's largest reflecting radio telescope has been put into operation in the Soviet Union.
+Background: INTRODUCTION The world's largest reflecting radio telescope has been put into operation in the Soviet Union.
 It's capable of pinpointing objects several billion light years away in space.

 SYNOPSIS: The telescope has been built in the northern foothills of the Caucasus mountains, about 800 miles (1300 kilometres) from Moscow.
 Its commissioning comes less than a year after the world's largest optional telescope was put into use by the same observatory.
 The two telescopes will be used to complement each other in joint research programmes.